gitchili/eosfactory/docs/steem/IntroducingEOSFactory1.0.md

 #### 3. Support for debugging

 Smart-contracts can never be properly debugged (as you cannot pause the blockchain easily), but we've come up with a good work-around for tracking a smart-contract’s execution.
-What you can do with EOSFactory is put in your C++ code logger clauses (e.g. `logger_info("user: ", name{user});`) which will produce output to the console giving you the exact location of its origin, including the C++ file name and line number.
+What you can do with EOSFactory is put in your C++ code special logger clauses (e.g. `logger_info("user: ", name{user});`) which will produce output to the console giving you the exact location of its origin, including the C++ file name and line number.

 #### 4. Contract verification with CLANG